awslabs/benchmark-ai/client-lib/README.md

 library does **NOT** create the *named pipe* file though, it will always use what is already created by the other daemon already running.

-Another process that will be running alongside the library (a daemon) which is responsible for:
+Another process will be running alongside the library,  a daemon which is responsible for:

 - create the *named pipe*
 - read the contents from this pipe